 It's important to know that if you switch your mortgage during the term, there may be a penalty from your current lender.
 However, you might also save more over time by switching to a new mortgage lender with a lower interest rate now.
-You could also be eligible for our cash back mortgage offer, which can help minimize the impact of any penalties.

 Here are three times a mortgage trade-in could be beneficial to your financial health: